amitmse/in_Python_/Others/README.md

   		Standard errors and t-values used to calculate the statistical significance of regression parameters may be inaccurate, leading to potentially misleading conclusions.

-  		Test: Kolmogorov-Smirnov Test, Shapiro-Wilk test, histograms or Q-Q plots
+  		Test: Jarque-Bera test, Kolmogorov-Smirnov Test, Shapiro-Wilk test, histograms or Q-Q plots

 		Solution: Transforming the dependent or independent variables, Use robust statistical methods that are less sensitive to non-normality may be appropriate.